ta-oliver/infertrade/README.md

 If you would like to contribute to the package, e.g. to add support for an additional package or library, please see our [contributing](CONTRIBUTING.md) information.

-If you want guidance on infertrade API then Please see our [API Guidance](API_GUIDANCE.md) information.
+If you want guidance on infertrade API then please see our [API Guidance](API_GUIDANCE.md) information.

 ## Quickstart